arras-energy/gridlabd/docs/Module/Pypower.md

 properties `Pd` and `Qd`, respectively, when the plant is `ONLINE`.

 When integrated with a `gen` object, both the `Pd` and `Qd` values are updated based on the powerplant's generator status and type.

+Generators costs are copied to the corresponding `gencost` object when both share the same parent `gen` object.
+If the `powerplant` object has a parent `bus` object, the generator cost data is not copied to the corresponding `gencost` object.

 ## Powerlines